hhanh00/Ruby-Transcode/README.txt

 Default values
 --------------
 * name defaults to {#name}
+* season defaults to 1
 * episode defaults to 1
 * title defaults to 1

+If there aren't any track, the DVD is a single movie dvd.

 The configuration file ends with the --- marker.
 The rest of the file is not processed.